 Nigeria’s cloud computing market is projected to grow from $1.03 billion in 2025 to $3.28 billion by 2030, at a CAGR of 25.98%.
 The Nigerian companies are not only migrating to the cloud but also developing local alternatives to major providers like AWS and Google Cloud.
 This rapid shift is driving high demand for cloud professionals, yet reports indicate a significant skills shortage, which is posing a challenge to sustained growth.

-3. Healthcare Skills
+3. Renewable Energy Skills

 4. Programming skills